Donders-Institute/bidscoin/README.md

     bidsfolder according to the BIDS standard.
 Check and edit the bidsmap.yaml file to your needs using the bidseditor.py tool before running this function.
 You can run bidscoiner.py after all data is collected, or whenever new data has been added to the source folder (presuming the scan protocol hasn't changed).

-Provenance, warnings and error messages are stored in the ../bidsfolder/code/bidscoiner.log file.
+    Provenance information, warnings and error messages are stored in the bidsfolder/code/bidscoiner.log file.

     positional arguments:
       sourcefolder          The source folder containing the raw data in